Saving Private Ryan: Music From The Original Motion Picture Soundtrack

 None.

-Buy it... if you consistently enjoy Rachel Portman's base orchestral style and wish to hear it with a distinct Chinese flavor not heard in her other efforts.
+Buy it... if you consistently enjoy Rachel Portman's base orchestral style and wish to hear it expressed with a distinct Chinese flavor not heard in the other scores of her early era.

-Avoid it... if the basic monothematic style of Portman's work is too similar in any instrumentation or performance for you distinguish as noteworthy.
+Avoid it... if the static, monothematic style of Portman's dramatic work is too similar in any instrumentation or performance for you to distinguish its better variants as noteworthy.

 Portman

-The Joy Luck Club: (Rachel Portman) Vaulting to great heights immediately upon its release, Amy Tan's best-selling 1989 novel was destined for similar success in the arthouse film industry.
-With extraordinary care given to the authenticity of Chinese culture, The Joy Luck Club is, on the surface, a tender tale of a group of Chinese-American women in San Francisco who get together once a week and play mah jong.
+The Joy Luck Club: (Rachel Portman) Vaulting to great heights immediately after its release, Amy Tan's best-selling 1989 novel was destined for similar success upon its adaptation to the arthouse film industry.
+With extraordinary care given to the authenticity of the Chinese culture depicted, The Joy Luck Club is, on the surface, a heart-warming tale of a group of Chinese-American women in San Francisco who congregate once a week and play mah jong.
 These gatherings, though, are an opportunity for their children and grandchildren, as well as the audience, to hear fascinating stories about the histories of their families.
-In flashbacks, their lifestyles in China come alive and awaken the audience to the intricate social structures of China and how those lifestyles have evolved in America.
-It is a film with a heart that is saturated with women's issues, and thus, it wasn't surprising to see director Wayne Wang allow Rachel Portman into this delicate process.
-At the time of the film's release in 1993, Portman was not yet recognized internationally as a foremost female composer, with only a substantial amount of British television scoring and a handful of arthouse films to her known credits.
-When you look back at her involvement in a film as pretty and well-mannered as The Joy Luck Club, the fit seems absolutely perfect.
-But when the film was released to critical success, Portman went through an immediate phase of being discovered by Hollywood... a process that would be affirmed the following year with her most quoted work, Only You.
-It could be speculated that only her relative anonymity in 1993 (along with a strong field of competition) kept her from her first Academy Award nomination that year.
-Nevertheless, listeners noticed and identified with her fluid, sensitive style for The Joy Luck Club, a score that would establish her very consistent, monothematic tendencies while also utilizing authentic Chinese instruments in such a way that Portman fans would not hear over her style in the next ten years.
+In flashbacks, their lifestyles in China come alive and awaken the audience to the intricate social structures of the nation and how those lifestyles have evolved in America.
+It is a film of substantial heart that is saturated with the expected women's issues, and thus, it wasn't surprising to see director Wayne Wang bring British composer Rachel Portman into this delicate process.
+At the time of the film's release in 1993, Portman was not yet recognized internationally as a foremost female composer, with only a substantial amount of British television scoring and a handful of independent films representing her known credits.
+When you look back at her involvement in a project as beautifully rendered and well-mannered as The Joy Luck Club, though, the fit seems absolutely perfect.
+When the film was released to critical success, Portman went through an immediate phase of being discovered by Hollywood, a process that would be affirmed the following year with the arrival of her most quoted work of the decade, Only You.
+It has been speculated that only her relative anonymity in 1993 (along with a strong field of competition) kept her from receiving her first Academy Award nomination that year.
+Nevertheless, listeners noticed and identified with her fluid, sensitive style for The Joy Luck Club, a score that would establish her very consistent, monothematic tendencies while also utilizing authentic Chinese instruments in such a way that Portman fans would not hear joined with her style for nearly two decades.
+Her 2011 follow-up for the less acclaimed Snow Flower and the Secret Fan is a sentimental reminder of The Joy Luck Club in many ways, but it lacks the same consistently tender embrace.

 (View results for all titles)